agrc/metadata-asset-tracking-tool/metadata/recreation/parks_local.md

 ## Summary

-Local neighborhood parks and open spaces.
-These data do not include state or national parks.
+Local neighborhood open spaces such as community parks, soccer fields and equestrian areas.
+This dataset does not include state or national parks.

-The data was developed for the State Geogrphic Information Database (SGID).
-State and Federal parks can be located in the SGID in the dataset CADASTRE.LandOwnership.

 ## Description